 Sometimes things get so busy that I am craving something comforting and flavorful like this Slow Cooker Navratan Korma.

 Before I went vegan this was my favorite Indian dish – it’s creamy, slightly sweet and full of veggies, nuts and raisins.
 The traditional recipe uses yogurt, cream, and ghee – which makes it a landmine of dairy.
-It’s so easy to make it at home and you’ll save a ton of money, so it’s all good.
+It’s so easy to make it at home in your crockpot, and you’ll save a ton of money, so it’s all good.

 Make sure to ask questions when you’re eating at a new-to-you Indian restaurant to ensure you’re really ordering vegan.
 Lots of dishes can usually be modified, and more places are even noting their vegan dishes on the menu.